-- 1.1 WHEREAS subsection 31(1)(c) of the Police Services Act provides that a Board is responsible for the provision of adequate and effective police services in the municipality and shall establish policies for the effective management of the police force; - 1.2 AND whereas Section 37 of the Police Services Act provides that a Police Services Board shall establish its own rules and procedures in performing its duties under this Act; - 1.3 AND whereas the Police Services Act provides that Board members will comply with the "Members of Police Services Boards Code of Conduct", Ontario Regulation 421/97; - 1.4 AND whereas the Board deems it expedient to enact this by-law to ensure that the response to complaints by the Board adheres to the principles set out in Article 3 below, the Police Services Act, Ontario Regulation 421/97, and to the provisions Municipal Conflict of Interest Act, R.S.O.
+- 1.1 WHEREAS subsection 37 (1) of the Community Safety and Policing Act, 2019, S.O.
+2019, c.
+1, Sched.
+1, ("CSPA") provides that a Board shall provide adequate and effective policing in the in the area for which it has policing responsibility as required by Section 10 of the CSPA; - 1.2 AND WHEREAS Section 106 of the said CSPA provides for complaints against a board member to be reviewed and investigated by the Inspector General or an Inspector appointed by the Inspector General; - 1.3 AND WHEREAS the said CSPA provides that Board members will comply with the O. Reg.
+408/23: Code of Conduct for Police Service Board Members; - 1.4 AND WHEREAS Section 17 of the said Code of Conduct provides that a member of a police service board shall disclose any conduct of another member of the police service board that the member reasonably believes constitutes misconduct to the Chair of the Board, or, if the misconduct involves the Chair, to the Inspector General; - 1.5 AND WHEREAS the Board deems it expedient to enact this by-law to ensure that the response to complaints by the Board adheres to the principles set out in the said Act, the Code of Conduct, and to the provisions Municipal Conflict of Interest Act, R.S.O.
 1990, ch.
 M50, and amendments thereto, to avoid conflict of interest with respect to their governance responsibilities.

-NOW THEREFORE THE REGIONAL MUNICIPALITY OF NIAGARA POLICE SERVICES BOARD ENACTS AS FOLLOWS:
+NOW THEREFORE THE REGIONAL MUNICIPALITY OF NIAGARA POLICE SERVICE BOARD ENACTS AS FOLLOWS: